michael-hirschmugl/open-hw-cnn-zynq-wrap/README.md

 ## What This Project Does
 This project connects the CNN accelerator IP with the Zynq Processing System.
 The IPs, including those from the `open-hw-cnn` subproject, are part of the block design and are used to accelerate CNN processing on Zynq devices.

-## Converting LaTeX to Markdown
-If you're considering posting detailed project documentation, you could consider converting your thesis (in LaTeX) to Markdown.
-There are tools available that allow for this conversion, although some manual adjustments might be needed.